acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE2 - Automate the build using a Launch Template.md

 Open that IP in a new tab
 You should see the WordPress welcome page

-## Perform Initial COnfiguration and make a post
+## Perform Initial Configuration and make a post

 in `Site Title` enter `Catagram`
 in `Username` enter `admin`